777riven/alx-system_engineering-devops/0x00-shell_basics/README.md

-discription of what is script is doing: this file "0-current_working_directory" prints the absolute path name of the current working directory.
+discription of what is script is doing: this file "0-current_working_directory" prints the absolute path name of the current working directory. this file "1-listit" display the contents list of your current directory.